NickLewry/pd-snooze/README.md

 ### Commands:
 ```
 set-config [options]    Create the config required to interact with the PagerDuty API.
-list [options]          List all services or open maintenance windows.
+list [options]          Output all services or open maintenance windows.
 start [options]         Put all services or a particular service into maintenance mode.
 end [options]           End all maintenance windows or a maintenance window containing a particular service.
 ```